harrisonlab/nano_diagnositcs/README.md

 # nano_diagnostics
-Documentation of analyses and commands used as part of the PhD project investigating next generation diagnostics
+Documentation of analyses and commands used as part of my PhD project investigating next generation diagnostics

 Work is documented within the following sub folders: